 We continue with the second part of Henri de Villiers’s article “Les chasubles pliés: Histoire et liturgie”, originally published in French on the website of the Schola Sainte Cécile.
-This translation is also being published simultaneously on New Liturgical Movement, with our thanks to Henri once again for his generous permission to reproduce his work.
+This translation is also being published simultaneously on New Liturgical Movement, with our thanks to M. de Villiers once again for his generous permission to reproduce his work.

 THE DISAPPEARANCE OF FOLDED CHASUBLES?
 The generalized practice of cutting off the front part of the folded chasuble, which is certainly convenient, must have contributed to it being perceived as a vestment distinct from the celebrant’s chasuble, which was certainly not so in the beginning.
 Paradoxically, this might have contributed to disaffection with its use.
 In 1914, the Jesuit Braun deplored the disappearance of folded chasubles throughout Germany.
 France was hardly better off at this time; although the published ceremonials continue to describe the use of folded chasubles, it is quite rare to find examples or even photographs of them in the 20th century).
 Their use seems to have endured more in Italy, in the Iberian Peninsula, and in the British Isles.

 Already suppressed for the Paschal Vigil in the new experimental liturgies of 1951 and 1952, folded chasubles were entirely banished from Holy Week with the 1955 reforms, and violet and black dalmatics and tunicles put in their place; folded chasubles were still to be used during the rest of Lent and other penitential seasons.
 This anomaly ceased with the publication of the new code of rubrics in 1960, which stated at the end of the general rubrics that “folded chasubles and broad stoles are no longer used” .

 Msgr Léon Gromier, the Papal Master of Ceremonies, remarked during his famous conference on the reforms of Holy Week: